-Mentor 'stranded in NZ' until November
+Mentor's social media plea proves successful

 She had played her part in the Red Roses' historic series win against New Zealand earlier this month.

-"The rest of the girls can of course get on a flight back home to England, but that's no good for me and I'm the only one who is effectively stranded here," Mentor told BBC South Today.
+"The rest of the girls can of course get on a flight back home to England, but that's no good for me and I'm the only one who is effectively stranded here," Mentor initially told BBC South Today.

 "I've been in conversation with other sporting governing bodies and seeing if there's any other teams stuck here trying to get back into Australia.